twolfson/webgl-playground/glsl-explore.md

 Fixed it up, this makes sense now.
 It's the damn capped values that are throwing me.
 Maybe I should work in 1/10 greyscale...

+To rephrase it:

+- Draw an inner rectangle and an outer rectangle
+- Intersect them via subtraction.
+This intersection is in white (1.0) and the rest is black
+- Invert it via `1.0 - x` to get the intersection in black

 ```glsl
 // Author @patriciogv - 2015
 // http://patriciogonzalezvivo.com